nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/2. Writing, Running, and Fixing Code in C/README.md

 You may (frequently) find yourself wishing to manipulate many files at once that conform to some pattern—for example, removing all files whose name ends with ~ (editors typically make backup files while you edit by appending ~ to the name).
 You may have many of these files, and typing in all of their names would be tedious.

-Because these names follow a pattern, you can use _globbing_—paterns which expand to multiple arguments based on the file names in the current directory—to describe them succinctly.
+Because these names follow a pattern, you can use _globbing_ patterns which expand to multiple arguments based on the file names in the current directory to describe them succinctly.
 In this particular case, you could do `rm *~` (note there is no space between the `*` and the `~`; doing `rm * ~` would expand the `*` to all files in the directory, and then `~` would be a separate argument after all of them).
 Here, `*` is a pattern which means “match anything”.
 The entire pattern `*~` matches any file name (in the current directory) whose name ends with `~`.
-The shell expands the glob before passing the command line arguments to rm—that is, it will replace `*~` with the appropriately matching names, and rm will see all of those names as its command line arguments.
+The shell expands the glob before passing the command line arguments to `rm`—that is, it will replace `*~` with the appropriately matching names, and `rm` will see all of those names as its command line arguments.

 There are some other UNIX globbing patterns besides just `*`.
-One of them is ? which matches any one character.
+One of them is `?` which matches any one character.
 By contrast, `*` matches any number (including 0) of characters.
 You can also specify a certain set of characters to match with [...] or to exclude with [!...].
 For example, if you were to use the pattern file0[123].txt it would match file01.txt, file02.txt, and file03.txt.
 If you did file0[!123].txt, then it would not match those names, but would match names like file09.txt, file0x.txt, or file0..txt (and many others).

 Sometimes, you may wish to use one of these special characters literally—that is, you might want to use `*` to mean just the character `*`.
 In this case, you can escape the character to remove its special meaning.
 For example, `rm \*` will remove exactly the file named `*`, whereas `rm *` will remove all files in the current directory.